-Now you will select data from the Total row to be represented by pie slices.
+Now you will select data from the Total row to be represented by the pie slices.
 You will also select the column headings, which will appear in the legend.
 Remember that you can select multiple nonadjacent ranges by holding down Ctrl when selecting the second and subsequent ranges.

-- 9. Select the range B1:E1. - 10.
-Press Ctrl and select the range B10:E10; release the Ctrl key.
+- 10. Select the range B1:E1. - 11.
+Hold down Ctrl and select the range B10:E10; release the Ctrl key.
 The numbers in the range B10:E10 will determine the size of the slices.
-The entries in the range B1:E1 will become the entries in the legend, describing the meanings of the slices. - 11.
-Choose Insert → Charts → Insert Pie or Doughnut Chart .
-The pie chart gallery appears. - 12.
-Choose the chart type in the 3-D Pie category.
+The entries in the range B1:E1 will become the entries in the legend, describing the meanings of the slices. - 12.
+Choose Insert→Charts→Insert Pie or Doughnut Chart .
+The pie chart gallery appears.

+13. Choose the chart type in the 3-D Pie category.